Why It Works

 Like salt and sugar, glutamates have the ability to enhance certain qualities of foods without actually changing their flavor profile, making them the ideal candidate for—pardon the expression—beefing up my turkey burgers.

 To test the effects of different sources of glutamates, I made a series of one-ounce ground turkey thigh burgers that I mixed with various glutamate-rich ingredients:

 - Pure MSG powder: To be used sparingly.
-By the way, any time someone claims to be allergic to MSG, just point out to them that Parmesan cheese is about 1 percent glutamic acid—a far higher concentration than is in your typical container of take-out Chinese food.
+By the way, any time someone claims to be allergic to MSG, just point out to them that Parmesan is about 1 percent glutamic acid—a far higher concentration than is in your typical container of take-out Chinese food.